eLearning and the Learning Management System (LMS), a comprehensive guide:

 Now that you’re ready to go live, it’s your time to showcase your marketing and communication skills.
 It’s also time to start engaging stakeholders, interested parties and advocates across your business.

 - Many organisations choose to brand their new LMS with names like “Learning Portal”, “Learning Hub”, “The Learning Academy” or “Learning Zone”.
-While these are popular, you could consider something less obvious and a bit more creative and motivational, for instance using words like “Aspire”, “Grow” or “iLearn”.
+While these names are popular, you could consider something a little more creative and motivational.
+Try words like “Aspire” or “Grow”.
 At the very least, try not to use the abbreviation “LMS” in the name.

 - Consider a “drip marketing” campaign, designed to release hints, features and benefits of your new service.
 The goal is to get your audience used to the brand and what it may do for them before go-live.

 - Specifically target the managers in your organisation and specify the many benefits the new elearning services bring to them.
 The new platform with its rich services should improve the ongoing discussions managers have with their team members.
 Find some friendly managers and include them in your planning and marcomms plans.